torproject/sbws/README.md

 Please do not run this software on the public Tor network unless you are one of the Tor bandwidth authorities, to avoid creating unnecessary traffic.

-`sbws` will be considered production ready when version 1.0.0 will be released.

 Installing
 ------------